Skip to Content

 “Deploy https://github.com/me/my-app to redu.”

-Claude calls plan_deploy first to scan the repo, size the VM, estimate cost, and check quota — then shows you the plan before provisioning.
+your agent calls plan_deploy first to scan the repo, size the VM, estimate cost, and check quota, then shows you the plan before provisioning.
 On approval it calls deploy_app, which builds the container on a VM and serves it at https://my-app.redu.cloud.

-Multi-container apps — if the repo ships a docker-compose.yml / compose.yaml, plan_deploy flags it and Claude uses deploy_compose instead.
+Multi-container apps, if the repo ships a docker-compose.yml / compose.yaml, plan_deploy flags it and your agent uses deploy_compose instead.
 It runs the whole stack on one VM via podman-compose up -d --build and exposes one service (you pass its host port) at https://<name>.redu.cloud.
-By default the compose file’s own db service is used; pass database: "single_vm" or "managed" to add a Postgres outside the compose file — its connection env is appended to the project’s .env (redu never rewrites your compose file).
+By default the compose file’s own db service is used; pass database: "single_vm" or "managed" to add a Postgres outside the compose file, its connection env is appended to the project’s .env (redu never rewrites your compose file).

 Example: deploy reduOS